 Climate Action 100+ is designed to implement the commitment first set out in the Global Investor Statement on Climate Change in the months leading up to the adoption of the historic Paris Agreement.

 Which investors support the initiative?

-Since the first invitation to sign on to the initiative was first issued in September 2017, 225 investors with more than USD $26.3 trillion have signed on to Climate Action 100+.
+Since the first invitation to sign on to the initiative was first issued in September 2017, 256 investors with USD $28 trillion have signed on to Climate Action 100+.
 The full list of founding investor signatories who have signed on to the Climate Action 100+ Sign-on Statement can be found here.